JigneshRaval/simple-blog/src/pages/getting-unique-values-in-javascript-arrays.md

 ## Method 2: The cooler ES6 way!

 ES6 introduced two new data structures: Map and set.
-We’ll use Set for our task here.
+We'll use Set for our task here.

 A set is a collection of values which can be iterated upon in the order of insertion.
-A value in the set may only occur once; it is unique in the set’s collection.
+A value in the set may only occur once; it is unique in the set's collection.

     const sampleValues = [1, 4, 5, 2, 'a', 'e', 'b', 'e', 2, 2, 4];
     const uniqueValues = [...new Set(sampleValues)];